Skip to main content

 Hence, your ability to cast the blame elsewhere when something doesn't go well and when you don't achieve your goal leads you to being complacent.

-It makes you not prepared to do what it takes to succeed because your mind is already thinking of whose fault it is that you didn't.
+It makes you ill prepared to do what it takes to succeed because your mind is already thinking of whose to blame when the goal falls flat.

 Dealing with complacency;

 Complacency in life feels isolating and overwhelming.
-Truth is, no one enjoys feeling like their life is at a standstill with reduced motivation and low self esteem.
-But however complacency makes you feel, the good news is that YOU can deal with it..
+Truth is, no one enjoys feeling like their life is at a standstill with less motivation and low self esteem.
+Regardless of how complacency makes you feel, the good news is that YOU can deal with it:

 1)Recognize and acknowledge when you become complacent.
-When you don't, its more difficult to pay attention to it.
+When you are oblivious of this, its more difficult to pay attention to it.

 Do you suddenly lack inner strength, do you find yourself taking things for granted, are you settling for just "good enough", are you doing less of what won you success in the past?
 If your answer is yes in one or all of these questions, pay attention to it.

-2) Change your view of your situation and remind yourself of your ability to achieve anything you desire when you seriously need it.
+2) Change your view of your situation and remind yourself of your ability to achieve anything you desire when you seriously need and work towards it.

 Look on the bright side.

 3) Form new habits: Change something in your daily routine.
-Remove anything that distracts or stops you from forward and make an effort to learn something new.
+Remove anything that distracts or stops you from moving forward and make an effort to learn something new each day.

 4)Establish personal standard by clearly defining what is acceptable and what is not.
 Avoid making excuses and pursue your goals relentlessly.

 6) Always rise from a fall.
-Yes your goals are time sensitive but when situations arise and you're unable to meet up with your deadline, forgive yourself and let it go.
+Yes your goals are time sensitive but when situations arise that you're unable to meet up with your deadline, forgive yourself and brace up.
 Don't remain where you fell rather take a step forward, strive to be more disciplined today than yesterday.
 Take note of what you did wrong, learn from it and make the required corrections and keep pushing forward.

 7) Make your demands.
 Have an idea of what you want out of life at any time and don't be afraid to ask for whatever you want and need to have a better life.